How to Choose your first Surfboard

 If you're a senior just starting out in surfing, you'll want to look for a board that is around 9-10 feet long, with a width of around 23-25 inches.
 These boards will provide you with the stability you need to catch waves, while also being easy to paddle and turn.
 Look for a board that is lightweight and easy to carry, as you may need to carry it further than younger surfers.

-Choosing your first surfboard is an important decision that will impact your surfing experience.
-By selecting the right board for your age and skill level, you'll be able to progress your skills and enjoy the sport to the fullest.
+Choosing your first surfboard is an important step in your surfing journey.
+With the right board for your age and ability, you’ll progress more quickly, feel more confident in the water, and enjoy every wave that little bit more.

 Here at OA Surf Club, we have lessons and the equipment to enable you to progress your surfing and enjoy your time in the water.